mousebyte/memprop/README.md

     void bar()
         {
-        RoProp = 17; //Can be set from inside foo
+        RoProp = 17; // Can be set from inside foo
         }
 };

 void baz(foo& f)
     {
-    int i = f.RoProp; //Can read the value from outside
+    int i = f.RoProp; // Can read the value from outside
     //f.RoProp = 22;     Error: produces an access violation
     }
 ```
 ### Backed properties